vganapati/LED_PVAE/README.md

 final_analyze_table.py
 ```

-Visualize the dataset with the following scripts:
+Visualize the dataset with the following script.
+It is recommended to run the following using `spyder`.
 ```
 plotter_helper_all_lowres.py
 ```